History of Iran; Pre-Islam & Post-Islam

 How old are the most ancient relics found in Iran?

-The oldest man-made artifacts found in Iran date back to 200,000 years ago, which were made of stone.
+The oldest man-made artifacts found in Iran date back to 200,000 years ago, made of stone.

 How old are the most ancient architectural structures discovered in Iran?

-Since 8,000 years ago, Iranians have been building houses in hills in the historic Savojbolagh region and Tepe Sialk and Harsin hills.
+Iranians have been building houses in the historical mounds of the historic Savojbolagh region, Tepe Sialk, and Harsin hills since 8,000 years ago.

 How many historical hills are located in Iran?

-It is estimated that Iran has 200,000 historical hills belonging to different prehistoric and historical eras.
+It is estimated that Iran has 200,000 historical hills from different prehistoric and historical eras.

-How many powerful dynasties were in Iran before Islam?
+How many powerful dynasties were in Iran history before Islam?

 The largest territory and the most powerful kingdom in the history of Iran before Islam was the Achaemenid government.
 Of course, the Sassanid also gained huge influence and power at some junctures in Iran’s history before Islam.